cringeyburger/cinvim/README.md

 # CiNvim

-A lightweight and fast code editor for competitive programming.
+A lightweight and fast Neovim code editor for competitive programming.

-## For Whom Is This Repo For?
+## For Whom Is This Editor For?

-Anyone that wants to delve into competitive programming needs a neat and super fast code editor.
+Anyone that wants to delve into competitive programming needs a neat and a fast code editor.
 This is an attempt at making exactly that.
 Combined with [CompetiTest](https://github.com/xeluxee/competitest.nvim) and other UX enhancing plugins, **CiNvim** strives to deliver a single platform for all your CP problems.
 **Fun Fact:** `CiNvim` (pronounced `ci-nvim`) comes from joining `Cin` and `Nvim` ;)